Our Staff

 Natalie Moore

 Natalie began her career with MHASM in March of 2022 as a Peer Recovery Coach.
 She assists the Mississippi Department of Mental Health (DMH) and the Association of Mississippi Peer Support Specialists (AMPSS) with employing, training, and supporting Peer Support Specialists across the state.
-Natalie is a Certified Peer Support Specialist and a Certified Wellness Recovery Action Plan (WRAP) Facilitator.
+Natalie is a Certified Peer Support Specialist, a Youth Mental Health First aid Facilitator and a Certified Wellness Recovery Action Plan (WRAP) Facilitator.
 She believes her purpose in life is to help others regain control of their lives by highlighting their strengths and focusing on their unique definition of recovery.

 Laykin Register